apollobben/Cumberland-County-NJ-KML-Map/README.md

 # Whats Finished?

-Listed Below are the places that are finished on the map.
+Currently the
-Borough of Shiloh
+Borough of Shiloh,
-City of Bridgeton
+City of Bridgeton,
-CDP of Fairton
+CDP of Fairton, and
 Township of Fairfield

 # License